Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Out-of-time-order Correlation

-The values of $F_z(n)$ obtained by the analytical expression in eq. \ref{OTOCz} match the values obtained numerically by exact diagonalization.
-For instance, for $\tau_0=\tau_1=\epsilon$, where $\epsilon=\frac{\pi}{28}$, we have shown the analytical and numerical results in \cref{comp_otoc_n12}.
+Now we move to another interesting quantity, the revival time of $F_z^{l,m}(n)$ and $F_x^{l,m}(n)$ which is defined as the time in which OTOCs return back to their initial value.
+We can see from \cref{otocz_11_butterfly}(a,b) that the early time behavior of both $F_z^{l,m}(n)$ and $F_x^{l,m}(n)$ looks very similar.
+For instance, both $F_z^{l,m}(n)$ and $F_x^{l,m}(n)$ start deviating from unity after a certain time.
+However, the long time behaviors of $F_z^{l,m}(n)$ and $F_x^{l,m}(n)$ differ widely.
+After decreasing from unity to a minimum, $F_z^{l,m}(n)$ revives and recover to its initial value {\it i.e.,} unity, while $F_x^{l,m}(n)$ oscillates about a finite value and never reaches to unity.
+Revival time depends on the distance between local operators.
+The larger the separation between the operators $V$ and $W$ is, the more the revival time is.
+This can be seen from {\cref{otocz_11_butterfly}}(a,b).

 The advantage of having an easily computable formula such as eq. (\ref{OTOCz}) is that we can study the TMOTOC as a function of Floquet periods $\tau_0$ and $\tau_1$ and see the behavior at any number of kicks.
-The analytical expression is of $O(L^3)$ which has a significant advantage over exact diagonalization calculations of O($2^L$).
-Inset of \cref{otocz_otocx_n12_tau0_pi28_tau1_pi6}(a) shows the TMOTOC with time (kicks) using eq. \ref{OTOCz} for system size $N=50$ with a periodic boundary condition, where we fix $\tau_1=\pi/24$ and $\tau_0=\epsilon, 2\epsilon$ and $3\epsilon$.
+The analytical expression is of $O(L^3)$ which has a significant advantage over exact diagonalization calculations of O($2^L$) [inset of {\cref{otocz_otocx_n12_tau0_pi28_tau1_pi6}}(a)].

 The LMOTOCs have been shown to be useful in detecting the phase transitions between the paramagnetic and ferromagnetic phases in spin systems \cite{Heyl2018}.
-However, the same cannot be said about TMOTOC.
+However, the same cannot be said about TMOTOC by using the same concept.
 A comparison of the behavior of the two quantities with time is shown in \cref{otocz_otocx_n12_tau0_pi28_tau1_pi6}.
-We see from \cref{otocz_otocx_n12_tau0_pi28_tau1_pi6}(a) that TMOTOCs always oscillate about a positive value for all the pairs of $\tau_0$ and $\tau_1$, signaling that the long time average of TMOTOC is always a positive quantity.
+We see from \cref{otocz_otocx_n12_tau0_pi28_tau1_pi6}(a) that TMOTOCs always oscillate about a positive value for all the pairs of $\tau_0$ and $\tau_1$, signalling that the long time average of TMOTOC is always a positive quantity.
 However, in the case of LMOTOCs, as shown in \cref{otocz_otocx_n12_tau0_pi28_tau1_pi6}(b), we find that the long time average value can be either zero or a positive quantity.
-In order to detect the phase structure of the system, we require the order parameter characterising the distinct phases to show a sharp contrast between the phases.
+In order to detect the phase structure of the system, we require the order parameter characterizing the distinct phases to show a sharp contrast between the phases.
 We see that the LMOTOCs qualify the criterion to be used as an order parameter, but TMOTOCs fail to do so.